We recently did some work for a neighbor who needed help replacing a worn, dilapidated (and ill-matched) door. We think it turned out well.

 The new door is a birch-faced, exterior rated, solid-core 1-3/4in door that will last for the next few decades.
-We picked it up at Dolan's Lumber and had them do the matching, which means they mortise the hinges and drill the holes for the knobs at the shop which saves quite a bit of clean-up on site (door prep is very dusty).
 The door was birch faced only because that was the only one that was exterior rated, but it did finish beautifully smooth... better than a primed door.

 Some things worth noting:

 - A 150# door is hard to work with.
 Make sure you have the tools to do it properly or know someone who can.

 - We used Behr Ultra flat exterior paint (color: "Falling Leaves").
 This finished very well and much better than our satin/semi-gloss incident.
 The finish is fantastic (almost looks sprayed) when applied with a short-nap roller — see the pix below.
 I was quite impressed.

 - I taped the hinges (and cut tape to shape) prior to installing them.
 This made keeping paint off of the hinges much easier.

 - When drilling the peephole, start with a small bit and precisely measure the hole on both sides as it's easy to tilt the drill and end up with a cockeyed peephole.
 Drill each hole 1/2 way and meet in the middle.
 Repeat with the larger spade bit — don't drill one way and let it blast-out/splinter the back... drill from each side and meet in the middle.